AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/navigation.md

 Learn how the Cloud Manager UI is organized and how to navigate to manage your programs and environments.

+The Cloud manage UI is primarily composed of two graphical interfaces:

+* [The My Programs console](#my-programs) where you can view and manage all of your programs.
+* [The Program Overview window](#program-overview) where you can see the detail of and manage an individual program.

 ## My Programs Console {#my-programs}

 When you log into Cloud Manager at at [my.cloudmanager.adobe.com](https://my.cloudmanager.adobe.com/) and select the appropriate organization, you arrive at the **My Programs** console.